vgarro/iso-i3166/README.md

     Country.find_with_name("España", :es)

+This will search all localizations, but specificing a country

+    State.find_by_name_with_country('Western', 'GH' )

 There is also a ::where method that will do it's best to find what you're looking for

     Country.where(:us)